mrocklin/thesis/logpy.md

 #### User Syntax

-These combinators and goals are accessed with the `run` function as in miniKanren:
+These combinators and goals are accessed with the `run` function as in miniKanren.  `run` has three arguments, the number of desired results, the desired target variable, and a set of goals to satisfy.
+The number of desired results can also take on the value `0` for "all results" or `None` for a lazy iterator.
+Examples are shown below:

     >>> run(0, x, lall(membero(x, (1, 2, 3)),
     ...                membero(x, (2, 3, 4)))